Implications of the nanoHertz Gravitational-Wave Background for Galactic Feedback and Massive Black Hole Growth: Discussion

-Overall, the fiducial Simba simulation requires $\sim1.5$ to $5.5$ times more of the most massive SMBHs ($M_{BH} > 10^8 M_\odot$), depending on the mass bin, to reproduce the measured GWB amplitude value.
-Since the higher mass BHs contribute more to the GWB amplitude, a similar amplitude can be predicted with, for example, less $M_{BH}>10^{9.5} M_\odot$ BHs if there are even more $M_{BH}<10^{9.5} M_\odot$ BHs.
+Overall, the fiducial Simba simulation requires $\sim1.5$ to $5.5$ times more of the most massive SMBHs ($M_\textnormal{BH} > 10^8 M_\odot$), depending on the mass bin, to reproduce PTA measurements.
+Since the higher mass BHs contribute more to the GWB amplitude, a similar amplitude can be predicted with, for example, less $M_\textnormal{BH}>10^{9.5} M_\odot$ BHs if there are even more $M_\textnormal{BH}<10^{9.5} M_\odot$ BHs.
 However, those lower mass BHs are less impactful in their contribution to the GWB, so many more are required.
-When utilizing the local SMBH population to calculate the GWB amplitude, \citet{Sato-Polito:2025} similarly found that more SMBHs were necessary, requiring 10 times more SMBHs than local measurements suggests to reproduce the measured amplitude SMBHs.
-They found that SMBHs with masses $M_{BH} \gtrsim 10^{10} M_\odot$ contributed the most, but that current amplitude measurements disfavors a BHMF that is dominated by a few very heavy sources.
-Furthermore, \citet{Mingarelli2026} found that one requires these very massive $10^{10}~M_\odot$ SMBH binaries to create the GWB measured by PTAs, using simple conservation of energy arguments.
-These results highlight the need to re-evaluate current models for SMBH growth and seeding to determine how to grow these missing massive SMBHs in state-of-the-art cosmological hydrodynamic simulations.
-However, we emphasize that missing massive SMBHs is not the only possible explanation for the deficit.
-The GWB amplitude is degenerate with the binary merger rate; a higher binary duty cycle than inferred by our $\mathcal{N}_{cal}$ calibration could similarly boost the signal.
-Additionally, deviations from the assumed $-2/3$ spectral index could alter the extrapolated amplitude at $f=1\,\mathrm{yr}^{-1}$.
+When utilizing the local SMBH population to calculate the GWB amplitude, \citet{Sato-Polito:2023, Sato-Polito:2025} similarly found that more SMBHs were necessary, requiring up to 10 times more SMBHs than local measurements suggests to reproduce the measured amplitude SMBHs.
+They found that SMBHs with masses $M_\textnormal{BH} \gtrsim 10^{10} M_\odot$ contributed the most, but that current amplitude measurements disfavors a BHMF that is dominated by a few very heavy sources.
+Furthermore, \citet{Mingarelli2026} found that one requires these very massive $10^{10}~M_\odot$ SMBH binaries to reproduce the PTA-inferred GWB, using conservation of energy arguments.